diojin/mockingjay/docs/frameworks.md

 2. Matches by Type
 3. Restricts by Qualifiers (ignored if match is found by name)

-While it could be argued that ‘@Resource’ will perform faster by name than ‘@Autowired’ and ‘@Inject’ it would be negligible.
+While it could be argued that ‘@Resource’ will perform faster by name than ‘@Autowired’ and ‘@Inject’, it would be negligible.
 This isn’t a sufficient reason to favor one syntax over the others.
 I do however favor the ‘@Resource’ annotation for it’s concise notation style.

 ```java
 @Resource(name="person")